Creating surveys

 Completion conditions

 This enables you to stop your survey once you receive a specific number of responses.
 Note that because it takes time for PostHog to process responses, this is a rough guideline.
 Your survey might receive slightly more responses than you set.
+The completion conditions properties are evaluated with internal feature flags.

 Launching your survey